 - Copies of your most recent credit card statements

 While many lenders allow you to upload the paperwork online, you can also reach out to a customer service representative for whichever company you choose.
 Because taking out a mortgage is a big decision, it can be reassuring to speak to a knowledgeable rep and get advice that might not be included on the website.

-A 15-year mortgage is a good option for anyone who can afford relatively high monthly payments and who is eager to pay off their loans quickly.
-15-year mortgages typically have lower interest rates than 30-year mortgages, which can save borrowers money in the long term.
-However, before jumping into anything, it’s important to review your finances and make sure that you will indeed be able to make significant monthly payments consistently for the next 15 years.
-Compare the top lenders and read up about their features to get the terms that are right for you.
+A 15-year mortgage is a good option for anyone who can afford higher monthly payments and who is eager to pay off their loan more quickly.
+A 15-year mortgage typically carries a lower interest rate than a 30-year mortgage, which can save borrowers money in the long term.
+However, before jumping into anything, it’s important to review your finances and make sure that you will indeed be able to make the higher monthly payments consistently for the next 15 years.
+Compare lenders and read up about their features to get the terms that are right for you.